Zavareh

+Zavareh (زواره) is a city in, and the capital of, Zavareh District of Ardestan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 7,806 in 2,197 households.
+The following census in 2011 counted 7,814 people in 2,385 households.
+The 2016 census measured the population of the city as 8,320 people in 2,671 households.

+Overview

-Zavareh is located at the northeast of Isfahan Province, next to the central desert area.
+Zavareh in the northeast of the province, next to the central desert area.
 It is known that Zavareh had a Sassanian fire temple and was an important trade center in the Seljuk period.
-The town is named after Zavareh, the brother of Rostam, a mythical hero of Iran.
+The town is named after Zavara, the brother of Rostam, a mythical hero of Iran.